kaleoyster/actuarial-model-nbi/docs/methodology.md

    * **Study window 4:** 2008 - 2012
    * **Study window 5:** 2012 - 2016
    * and so and so forth.

+- The study windows represent bridges built durning these time windows and then surviving for the next windows.

 2. **Focus:** The study needs to focus on one single component of the bridge such as `deck`.
 3. **Definition:** We need to define repair and reconstruction.
 This could be defined using the `Bridge Intervention Matrix`.
+- Instead of calling the death of the bridge, we can introduce a term `surviving untill maintenance`.

 4. **Correct span for the study window:** By referring to older literature, we can identify the study windows.
-4. **Application:** This methodology can guide in answer the questions regarding the `average daily traffic` effect on the `deck` repiar and maintenances.
+5. **Application:** This methodology can guide in answer the questions regarding the `average daily traffic` effect on the `deck` repiar and maintenances.
 ![Bridge Intervention Matrix](/Users/kale/vimwiki/assets/intervention-matrix.png)

 ## Assumptions